Kernix13/csharp-JsonSerializer-example/README.md

 # CSharp OOP using Interfaces and JsonSerializer

 This project uses an interface and 3 classes to create user objects, then uses `JsonSerializer` and the `Serialize` method with `JsonSerializerOptions` to create a JSON file of the objects.

-Eventually, I would like to create AdminUser and/or GuestUser classes.
-I would also like to use `Deserialize`.
+There is one main class `NewUser` that implements the `IUser` interface.
+I intend create other classes such as AdminUser, GuestUser, etc.

 > The is the final deliverable for week 5 module 2 of the C# Software Development pathway for [Code:You](https://code-you.org/).